zcharli/additionmania/README.md

 Math game made with Pygame library (.py)

-~ Getting it up ~
+## ~ Getting it up ~

 Requires Python 2.7.x
 Requires Pygame library 1.9.x
-	- use x86/x64g based on your system
+	- with Python 2.7.x 32bit, download the 32bit [Pygame library](http://www.pygame.org/download.shtml "Pygame library")

-Once requirements have been filled, using terminal/powershell to change to the directory with game.py and type: python game.py
+Once requirements have been filled, using terminal/powershell to change to the directory to additionmania where you can see game.py and type:

+`python game.py`

-~ How to play ~
+## ~ How to play ~

 To play this game is very simple.
 The objective of the game is to add up the sum that is displayed on the top left corner.
 If